 The next bit is clever.
 The trap automatically drops the dead mice into the collection drawer by rotating on its axis to let the mouse drop down through gravity, and then it swings back up into its normal position again, ready for the next mouse.

-The Victor M260 Multi-Kill Electronic Trap will tell you when at least one mouse has been killed, and also when the collection drawer needs to be emptied.
-The drawer can hold up to 10 dead mice, so you don’t have to reset the trap after every kill.
+The Victor M240 Electronic Trap will tell you when a mouse has been killed, and also when the collection drawer needs to be emptied.
 If the batteries are low, it will tell you that too.
 A green flashing light means a mouse has been killed, a yellow flashing light means the collection drawer is full, and a red flashing light means the batteries are low.

 How do you empty and clean the electronic Victor Mouse Trap?